| Romans 9:18-21 states: "Therefore hath he mercy

 upon the free-will of man, thus He is controlled and

-" That it is a doctrine which represents Omnipotence
+dependent upon the decisions of man.
+Augustus Toplady, commenting on Arminian doctrine, said: " That it is a doctrine which represents Omnipotence

 itself as wishing and trying and striving to no purpose.